 If money were in plentiful supply, it would be easy to keep ourselves in fancy dinners and purple velvet coats while also saving for the future.

-But towards the start of our career – while paying off uni and/or the unpaid internship that sure felt like a real job — it’s natural to pause for thought about your workplace pension (a saving plan that you and your generous/legally-bound employer pay into, which unlocks when you retire).
+But towards the start of our career — while paying off uni and/or the unpaid internship that sure felt like a real job — it’s natural to pause for thought about your workplace pension (a saving plan that you and your generous/legally-bound employer pay into, which you can start taking from age 55 onwards).
 After all, you’re forgoing some of the money that you need to stave off scurvy in order to prepare for the unimaginably distant future.

 While a workplace pension is organised automatically when you join a company, you have the right to opt out of it.
 But truly, pensions are the money-savvy thing to do, even at the start of our careers.

 Not convinced?
-Here are nine reasons to opt in.
+Here are seven reasons to opt in.

-1. It’s the most legit form of not paying taxes
+1. It’s the most legit form of tax relief

-You don’t need a tucked-away bank account in the Cayman Islands to get clever with your taxes – a workplace pension does the same job for you.
-Because it’s not taxed, you can either put in £100 in your pension, or it will get taxed and you’d get only £80 extra in your bank account (or just £55 if/when you pay the highest tax rate).
-Clearly, the higher figures are more alluring here.
+You don't need a tucked-away bank account in the Cayman Islands to get clever with your taxes — a workplace pension does the same job for you.
+That's because of that all-important tax relief.
+It means putting £100 into your pension only costs you £80 if you're a basic-rate taxpayer (or just £55 if/when you pay the highest tax rate).

-And who doesn’t like free money?
 Not only does a pension turn £80 into £100, but your employer has to contribute at least 3% of your pay on top.
-Plenty of employers contribute more than that though, especially when you pay in more.

 Companies factor in this benefit when they employ you, so opting out is effectively like saying ‘no thank you, you can keep the extra salary you’re trying to give me’.